 |Total Credit Hours||30|

-- Students must have a GPA of 3.0 in all accounting courses plus the required legal studies (LSTD) course in order to graduate with a M.Acc. degree (in addition to the 3.0 overall GPA required by the university).
+1. Students must have a GPA of 3.0 in all required accounting and legal studies (LSTD) courses in order to graduate (in addition to the 3.0 overall GPA required by the university).

-- Students cannot retake a course in the MAcc program more than once.
-Earning a “D”, “F”, WF, or “W” on the second attempt will result in dismissal from the program.
+2. Students cannot retake a required course in the MAcc program more than once.